Roahhh/main/docs/DeveloperGuide.md

 **Extensions**

 1a.
 Path to file is invalid
 > 1a1.
-System shows an error message ("The specified path to file is invalid.") <br>
+System shows an error message ("The specified path to file is invalid: path-to-file") <br>
+> Use case ends

+2a.
+File does not exist
+> 1a1.
+System shows an error message ("The specified file does not exist: path-to-file") <br>
 > Use case ends

 3a.
 File is in the wrong format
 > 3a1.
 System shows an error message ("File is in the wrong format.")<br>
 > Use case ends